 Our biggest part of this project was painting large ceiling tiles to be placed over the children’s bed, so they would have something colorful and stimulating to look at.
 The tiles were about $50 from the local Home Depot.
 Each girl made one.
 All we needed was paint, brushes, and their imagination.
 Each piece of artwork was as different and unique as each girl in the troop.
 When we took a field trip to deliver these items to the rehab hospital, they were greeted with smiles and happiness from the residents.

 I made a troop scrapbook with photographs documenting their journey, and had each girl write what it meant to them to be a part of this project.
-It is now a troop-treasured keepsake.
+The scrapbook has become a troop-treasured keepsake.
 We celebrated with an award ceremony and family picnic to end the year.